US buyer's guide · 2026

 Premium-positioned brand-led studio → Walla

-~$620/month all-in (base + branded booking).
+Base plus itemized branded add-ons (Branded Studio App $149/mo, Custom Pro Website $160/mo).
 For premium US yoga boutiques where customer-facing polish is part of the brand at $30+/class.

 Marketplace-dependent urban studio → Mindbody